 Are you frustrated with searching for a solution through numerous bonded neutral articles and generator forums?

-The solution is simple: if you have a bonded-neutral generator with GFCI protected outlets, you'll need to get a GFI transfer switch to keep those circuits from tripping.
+The solution is simple: if you have a bonded-neutral generator with full GFCI protected outlets, you'll need to get a GFI transfer switch to keep those circuits from tripping.

 Knowing which transfer switch will perfectly match your generator isn't difficult.
 The chart below will help you determine whether you need a standard transfer switch or a GFI 3-pole transfer switch, based on your generator type.

 Electricity, following the path of least resistance, will always try to find a way to ground itself or a way to release its electrons.